Here’s Our Rant About Splunk Inc. (SPLK)

 Mizuho gave a rating of “Neutral” to SPLK, setting the target price at $180 in the report published on December 03rd of the current year.

-During the last 5 trading sessions, SPLK fell by -22.02%, which changed the moving average for the period of 200-days by +3.44% in comparison to the 20-day moving average, which settled at $190.08.
-In addition, Splunk Inc. saw 7.48% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SPLK rose by +2.42%, which changed the moving average for the period of 200-days by +4.84% in comparison to the 20-day moving average, which settled at $182.92.
+In addition, Splunk Inc. saw 6.42% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at SPLK starting from Emanuelson Timothy, who sale 700 shares at the price of $190.18 back on Nov 16.
-After this action, Emanuelson Timothy now owns 24,811 shares of Splunk Inc., valued at $133,126 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at SPLK starting from Morgan Scott, who sale 1,211 shares at the price of $155.40 back on Dec 14.
+After this action, Morgan Scott now owns 68,615 shares of Splunk Inc., valued at $188,189 using the latest closing price.

 Stock Fundamentals for SPLK